Profile: Nicolas Sarkozy

-Mr Sarkozy secured the UMP leadership in a party poll on 29 November, but fell short of the 70% of the vote that he had hoped would give him a launch pad to challenge for the presidency in 2017.
+Mr Sarkozy secured the leadership of his party in a party poll in November 2014, but fell short of the 70% of the vote that he had hoped would give him a launch pad to challenge for the presidency in 2017.

 He continues to be dogged by inquiries that have their roots in the funding of his successful 2007 election campaign.

-An anti-corruption team in Nanterre, in the western suburbs of Paris, placed him under formal investigation on suspicion of trying to influence senior judges.
+An anti-corruption team in Nanterre, in the western suburbs of Paris, placed him under formal investigation in 2014 on suspicion of trying to influence senior judges.

 His 15-hour stay in policy custody on 1 July 2014 was unprecedented for an ex-president in France.
 His supporters openly accuse his political opponents of trying to sabotage his return to the political mainstream.

 The allegation is that he tried to obtain details from a magistrate about legal proceedings against him in 2013, when his campaign finances came under suspicion.